Our Summer Gatherings Bundle is 50% OFF! | One-Click Chops & Ribs - Shop Now >>

 As committed grass-based farmers, we experience first-hand the challenges that come with raising poultry on pasture.
 We start with baby turkeys called poults; and for small farmers, the cost is often tenfold what industrial farms pay: up to $10 per chick at one day old.
 Once they’re out on pasture, they’re not as shielded from the weather and predators as conventionally-farmed turkeys that are crammed into windowless poultry houses.
 We invest in moveable shelters and livestock guard dogs (LGDs) to keep them comfortable and safe.

-Our commitment to sourcing local, non-GMO feed makes the feed a lot more expensive than those being fed genetically-modified grains, thereby raising the cost of raising our turkeys.
+Our commitment to sourcing local, non-GMO feed makes nourishing our birds a lot more expensive than farms using genetically-modified grains, thereby raising the cost of raising our turkeys.
 This is not to mention the labor involved with pasture rotation management, which involves moving the birds to a fresh patch of grassland every couple of days during the growing season.
-We like to say it is a labor of love, but it is definitely still labor.
+We like to say it is a labor of love, but it is definitely still labor!
+And we pay our staff well for doing this important work.
 If you would like to get a clearer idea of how we raise our poultry, take a look at our Pastured Turkey and Pastured Chicken pages.

 Slaughtering and packaging pastured turkeys is also a labor-intensive process on the farm.
 However, processing on home turf keeps our processing cost more manageable for a small quantity, ensures that we are doing it humanely, and gives us the ability to maintain high quality control.